What is Cost Classification?

 #1 – Fixed and Variable Cost

-These are the two primary categories to segregate the costs; fixed costs include which can be accounted for during the start of any project, and a part of variable expenses can be anticipated too.
-However, variable cost accounts for the cost associated with the units produced and also for any unaccounted cost coming along.
+These are the two primary categories to segregate the costs; fixed costs can be accounted for during the start of any project, and a part of variable expenses can be anticipated too.
+However, variable cost accounts for the cost associated with the units produced and any unaccounted cost.

 #2 – Distribution Channel Cost

-These are the expenses that are channelized into different segments like retail, wholesale, internet.
+These expenses are channeled into retail, wholesale, and the internet.
 Revenues from each of the channels come after deducting the cost from sales.

 #3 – Customer Cost

 These are the costs a company gets involved in to maintain its reputation and after-sale service for the customers.
 This cost includes returns, warranties, or customer service.
-This information pertaining to the individual consumers is then evaluated by the company to increase profitability and customer targeting.
+The company then evaluates this information about the individual consumers to increase profitability and customer targeting.

 #4 – Departmental Cost

-Expenses related to individual departments are assigned to respective departmental managers, which is then used to analyze the performance of the manager and develop trend analysis to identify the potential of the manager.
+Expenses related to individual departments are assigned to respective departmental managers, which are then used to analyze the manager's performance and develop trend analysis to identify the potential of the manager.

 Basis of Cost Classification